- Taxon: Bird

 Download the peer-reviewed species status assessment.

-The main foraging areas appear to be directly east of Cape Hatteras, North Carolina.
+The main foraging areas appear to be directly east of Cape Hatteras, North Carolina and along the continental shelf.
 However, some birds are found with regularity off the coasts of South Carolina and Georgia.
 Concentrations occur during winter, when breeding birds forage along the Gulf Stream as they migrate to and from breeding colonies.

-The black-capped petrel faces many potential threats to its continued existence, including human encroachment, deforestation, agricultural modification, offshore oil exploration and development, overuse from subsistence hunting, predation by introduced species, pollution, mercury bioaccumulation and inadequate regulatory mechanisms.
+The black-capped petrel faces many potential threats to its continued existence, including human encroachment, deforestation, agricultural modification, offshore energy exploration and development, subsistence harvesting, predation by introduced species, pollution, mercury bioaccumulation and inadequate regulatory mechanisms.
+Many of these issues are inextricably linked with extremely challenging social issues, such as in Haiti where effective natural resource conservation may only occur through solving critical human health and welfare concerns.

-Predation by introduced species, such as Indian mongoose, Virginia opossum, feral cats, dogs, pigs, and rats also contributed to the decline and possible elimination of the species from multiple locations in the West Indies.
-Pollution, bioaccumulation of heavy metals, and oil spills potentially threaten the existence of the petrel as researchers have noted that the species has a mercury concentration seven to nine times higher than other similar seabirds.
+Predation by introduced species, such as Indian mongoose, Virginia opossum, feral cats, dogs, pigs, and rats have been noted as contributing to the decline and possible disappearance of black-capped petrels from multiple breeding locations in the West Indies.
+Mercury concentrations in the species have been documented as seven to nine times higher than in other similar seabirds, suggesting that bioaccumulation of pollutants may pose a concern.

-Additionally, impacts specific to the black-capped petrels could include changes in habitat suitability, loss of nesting burrows washed out by rain or flooding, increased petrel strandings inland during storm events, and increased risk from animal-borne disease.
+Additional threats to the sustainability of black-capped petrel populations could include climate-related changes in habitat suitability, loss of nesting burrows to landslides, rain or flooding, and increased inland strandings during Atlantic storm events.

 Partnerships, research and projects